35K

 Here are some precious photographic moments that you can capture and tips to enhance your mountain photography experience:

-• You can capture your heli’s Lukla touchdown Using a fast shutter, capture the chopper’s arrival moment on the world’s shortest runway
+• You can capture your heli’s Lukla touchdown moment.
+Using a fast shutter, capture the chopper’s arrival moment on the world’s shortest runway

 • Early morning flights offer a chance to capture the sunrise in its pristine form